zg56/TinyUrl/README.md

 ## Automated Testing

 The application includes automated testing capabilities to verify functionality.
-Modify the `AutomatedTestCases.cs` file to add or adjust test scenarios as needed.
+Modify the `AutomatedTestCases` class to add or adjust test scenarios as needed.
 To run automated tests, select "2.
 Automated" mode when prompted.

 ## Logging